 Honorary and Memorial Gifts

 A gift to NMCCF is a thoughtful way to honor or remember a loved one or to celebrate a birthday, holiday, wedding, or other special event.
 Your gift will be acknowledged with a special card sent to you or the honoree.
-For online giving, please note in the 'description' area the name of the honoree as well as a contact address for who should receive notification of the gift (other than the donor).
+For online giving, the DONATE page allows you to provide the name of the person being honored or remembered, as well as a contact address for who should receive notification of the gift (other than the donor).

 Planned Giving – Establishing a Legacy

 Planned Giving is the term used to describe a wide range of gifts, including appreciated stock, securities, insurance, annuities, bequests, or other types of giving beyond simply writing a check to support our mission.
 At some point in our lives, we can reach a point where what we have exceeds what we need.
 That, combined with the desire to help people today and perhaps generations beyond today, is the beginning of consideration of a planned gift.
 Certain types of planned gifts can provide you with a variety of tax benefits while supporting the NMCCF.
 Planned giving can include gifts that are used in the day to day business of the Foundation or for gifts that are set to pay dividends for future generations' an endowment fund.